scaleoutsean/awesome-solidfire/README.md

 #### Red Hat OpenShift Container Platform

 - You can run it two ways: VM-based OCP VMs on vSphere, Red Hat Virtualization or OpenStack, and bare metal-based OCP on RHEL.
-See the official NetApp HCI solutions page for additional details
+See the [official solution page](https://docs.netapp.com/us-en/netapp-solutions/containers/rh-os-n_solution_overview.html#netapp-trident) for additional details

 #### Rancher